rajendraanumolu03/bigbang1/chart/doc/charts/gitlab/task-runner/index.md

 - Size of the PostgresSQL database (issues, MRs, etc.)
 - Size of each object store backend

-Once the rough size has been determined, the `backup.cron.persistance.size` property can be set so that backups can commence.
+Once the rough size has been determined, the `backup.cron.persistence.size` property can be set so that backups can commence.

 ### Restore considerations

 During the restoration of a backup, the backup needs to be extracted to disk before the files are replaced on the running instance.
-The size of this restoration disk space is controlled by the `persistance.size` property.
+The size of this restoration disk space is controlled by the `persistence.size` property.
 Be mindful that as the size of the GitLab installation grows the size of the restoration disk space also needs to grow accordingly.
 In most cases the size of the restoration disk space should be the same size as the backup